noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/tracking-custom-events/README.md

 </div>

 We have now successfully tracked the users favourite noodle dish!
-Hop on in to the Google Analytics Reports view and use this knowledge responsibly.
+Hop on into the Google Analytics Reports view and use this knowledge responsibly.